cppLawyer/Advanced-Image-Converter-Application/README.md

 - Easy to Use
 - Win x86 & x64
 - Made with QT Framework and C++
-- High Performance and optimized
+- High Performance and Powerfull
+- Highly Optimized